 Our service on Sunday (August 30, 2020) at Movement Ground Farm in Tiverton was so enjoyable.
 Those who attended were able to share in each other's company and worship God amongst creation.
 A highlight (especially for the children) was a tour of the farm after the service.

 Amicable Congregational Church is excited to support the work of Movement Ground Farm and its vision to provide quality food, feed at-risk communities, create a space to heal from trauma, and honor ancestral indigenous peoples whose land they farm.

 A Christmas Story at Amicable!

 Amicable Church is hosting a book group at the Tiverton Public Library on the third Wednesday of each month at 2:00 p.m.
 The theme is "Spirituality and Politics" with the goal of encouraging conversations about faith and politics.
-The January discussion will be held on Wednesday, February 19, 2:00 p.m., at the Tiverton Public Library.
-Those interested are asked to read "Finding Chika" by Mitch Albom.
+The April discussion will be held on Wednesday, April 15, 2:00 p.m., at the Tiverton Public Library.
+Those interested are asked to read "How Fascism Works: the Politics of Us and Them" by Jason Stanley.
 Copies are available at the library.